 Procedures are the workflows or steps that employees need to follow.
 They are mapped up to policies.

 Training on regulations is informing employees about their legal responsibilities in doing their jobs.
 Often, these align tightly or 100% with policies so this type of training overlaps with policy training.

-Security training for employees is commonly called security awareness training.
+Cybersecurity training for employees is commonly called security awareness training.
 It involves training on security best practices, like password settings, personal firewalls and VPNs, and the use of 2-factor authentication.
-While not always a 1:1 to procedures, there should be alignment between security implementation and procedures.
+We refer to these security awareness training as security hygiene.
+While not always a 1:1 to procedures, there should be alignment between cybersecurity implementation and procedures.